BorisMolch/pfrontend-temp/content/blog/we-re-showing-tigermaster-s-complete-vr-music-studio-at-sonar-d.md

 ctatext = ""
 date = 2022-06-14T22:00:00Z
 description = "Not just an instrument or musical toy or tech demo - Tigermaster is building a complete live set and entire metaverse-native studio in Patch.
 And where better than the international conference of musical futurism, Barcelona's SÓNAR+D, to show it off?
-Here's a sneak peak - and a chance to see it live and in person if you're at SÓNAR. " draft = true image = "/uploads/studio2.JPG" title = "Tigermaster's complete VR music studio - this week at SONAR+D" type = ""
+Here's a sneak peak - and a chance to see it live and in person if you're at SÓNAR. " image = "/uploads/studio2.JPG" title = "Tigermaster's complete VR music studio - this week at SONAR+D" type = "post"

 +++
 ![](/uploads/studio2.JPG)

 Tigermaster, aka composer and sonic inventor Riccardo Ferri, has already made a name as a stand-out innovator in the Patch community.
-With his own deep-rooted history in electronic music - a major name in record releases [back to 1994](https://www.discogs.com/artist/47582-Riccardo-Ferri?sort=year%2Casc&limit=25&type=Credits&filter_anv=0) - Patch is both up to his technical imagination and experience and a way to play in new ways.
+With his own deep-rooted history in electronic music - he's been a major name in record releases [back to 1994](https://www.discogs.com/artist/47582-Riccardo-Ferri?sort=year%2Casc&limit=25&type=Credits&filter_anv=0) - Patch is both a match for his technical imagination and experience and a way to play in new ways.

 At SÓNAR+D, Riccardo will hook up two headsets that take you into his complete metaverse studio.
 Working entirely with Patch's own native tools, he's built four synths, two drum kits, a mixer, a snapshot manager, and even a virtual DJ deck - all entirely custom-made from scratch.